Support Structures for Your Engineering Student

 Not all problems are academic in nature.
 Homesickness, for example, or a severe case of the blues, or an overload of stress that disturbs sleep patterns and eating habits—these issues need to be addressed by someone trained to understand what the student is going through psychologically.

-Resources such as Cornell United Religious Work, the International Students and Scholars Office, the Office of Residence Life, and Disabilities Services seek to provide answers to students experiencing the growing pains of adulthood.
+Resources such as Cornell United Religious Work, the International Services, Residential Programs, and Student Disabilities Services seek to provide answers to students experiencing the growing pains of adulthood.

 Your student might also benefit from talking to other students, who perhaps faced similar issues when they were new to Cornell.
 The Dean of Students Office offers an Empathy, Assistance, and Referral Service (EARS), which trains junior- and senior-level students in counseling others in problem-solving, self-esteem, social interaction, and effective communication.
 Peers are also knowledgable about what resources are available across campus.
 It might be that your Cornell student simply needs to connect with other like-minded students, learn to relax, or take up an activity that he or she truly enjoys.